CS196Illinois/lecture-notes-sp19/PythonBasics.md

 if key in my_dict:
   print('valid key')
 ```
 In this case, `valid key` will be printed because the if-statement evaluates to true.
 For those familiar with java or most other language, you may notice that one key element is missing. the { } to determine what bit of code belongs to the if-statement and will execute only if the statement is true.
-In python, the only thing that determines what belongs to the if-statement is spacing.
+In python, the only thing that determines what belongs to the if-statement is indentation.
 Notice how the code belonging to the if-statement is tabbed over.
 The first line that is not tabbed after the if-statement marks the end of the statement
 ```python
 if variable:
   print(1)